testillano/h2agent/README.md

 [--traffic-server-provision <path file>]
   Path file for optional startup traffic server provision configuration.

+[--traffic-server-ignore-request-body]
+  Ignores traffic server request body reception processing as optimization in case that its content is not required by planned provisions (enabled by default).

 [--discard-data]
   Disables data storage for events processed (enabled by default).